Regional Relief and Recovery Fund (RRRF) - Frequently Asked Questions

 2) What is the Regional Relief and Recovery Fund (RRRF)?

-Through the new Regional Relief and Recovery Fund, Canada’s six RDAs are delivering:
+Through the new Regional Relief and Recovery Fund, Canada's six RDAs are delivering $2.08 billion to SMEs that are unable to access other federal COVID-19 relief measures.

-- $24 million by providing financial contributions (interest-free, repayable loans) to help support businesses with their operating costs, where revenues have been negatively impacted by the COVID-19 pandemic, and other Government of Canada relief supports are not available.
+- $48.3 million by providing financial contributions (interest-free, repayable loans) to help support businesses and eligible not for profit organizations with their operating costs, where revenues have been negatively impacted by the COVID-19 pandemic, and other Government of Canada relief supports are not available.

 3) How were the regional allocations for the RRRF determined?

 With the new Regional Relief and Recovery Fund, the Government of Canada is nearly doubling the annual budgets of Canada’s six regional development agencies (RDAs).
-The Fund is an immediate $962 million support measure to protect Canadian jobs and to help Canadians and businesses through this period of uncertainty.
+The Fund is an immediate $2.08 billion support measure to protect Canadian jobs and to help Canadians and businesses through this period of uncertainty.

 The distribution of the RRRF to each RDA took into consideration the size and need of each region of Canada while ensuring that each RDA was adequately resourced to help cash-strapped entrepreneurs in their respective regions who are unable to access the government’s existing COVID-19 support measures.